 7. Public authorities should be able to access bike share data to improve its functioning.

 8. Operators should be able to provide public authorities with a business plan that deals with set up, operation and termination of the service.

 It’s not that hard

-Any dockless bike scheme that works with local government and public transport bodies, which undertakes analyses and does problem-solving, and has a set of policies in place to make sure the public realm is managed correctly, should not encounter too many hitches.
+Any dockless bike scheme that works with local government and public transport bodies, analyses and does problem-solving, and has a set of policies in place to make sure the public realm is managed correctly, should not encounter too many hitches.

 And it’s this strategic thinking that will sort the operators in it for the long-term from those that will leave the scene, says Jack Song from LimeBike.
 “Many dockless bikeshare companies in this space will launch and leave.
 They do not truly monitor and respond to the community's urban mobility needs in real time.
 Let's just say "Dump and Leave" is NOT LimeBike's style.”

 We all know that resolving the problem of pollution and congestion in our cities is an absolute priority, and, as Song argues, “that is the bigger picture beyond one person vandalizing a bike from an ecosystem.”
 Everyone has something to gain from the dockless bike.
 So let’s work together to make it a success.